Oleur/TopKotlinRepo/README.md

 - Scrolling is disabled for pull request RecyclerView (only one RecyclerView should be used with a merge adapter to display the data)

 ### Other improvements
+- Use OpenID AppAuth library for handling authentication instead of a hacky WebView
 - Add pagination with GraphQL using `cursor` and `edge`
 - Migration to coroutines `Flow`
+- Handle back nav with login and auth fragments
 - Adding instrumental tests
 - Adding more unit tests